Kent Nix: Pittsburgh Steelers

 led the Steelers on a 78-yard drive, completed by a Nix to John Hilton 3-yard touchdown pass, which gave Pittsburgh a temporary 10–9 lead against the Washington Redskins.
 During the drive at Pittsburgh on December 10, Wilburn caught four passes for fifty-five yards.

-The Steelers traded Nix during the 1970 preseason to the Minnesota Vikings, but he failed to make their roster and signed with the Bears before the season started.
+Upon the team drafting future Hall of Fame quarterback Terry Bradshaw first overall in the 1970 NFL draft, the Steelers traded Nix during the 1970 preseason to the Minnesota Vikings, but he failed to make their roster and signed with the Bears before the season started.